 So, in 1960, the Privy Council declared that all the queen's children would use Mountbatten-Windsor for all occasions where a surname was required.
 But, since William and his two kids, Prince George and Princess Charlotte— and many other members of the royal family! — all style their names with Prince/Princess, their last name is barely utilized.

-In this case — or when a royal uses "His/Her Royal Highness" to proceed their first name — Prince William and his younger brother, Prince Harry, sometimes non-formally go by William and Harry Wales, which refers to their father Prince Charles' title as the Prince of Wales.
+In this case — or when a royal uses "His/Her Royal Highness" to proceed their first name — William and Harry sometimes non-formally go by William and Harry Wales, which refers to their father Prince Charles' title as the Prince of Wales.